recommend-games/blog/content/posts/orchard/index.md

 <!-- TODO another image -->

 In order to determine the win rate, we can just simulate a series of die rolls and check if their outcome means we win or lose the game.
-Repeat this process thousands of time and we get a pretty good estimate of the win rate.
+Repeat this process thousands of times and we get a pretty good estimate of the win rate.
+So without further ado, here's the win rate for Orchard:

+It's **68.282%**.
+You're going to win just over two thirds of your games of {{% game 5770 %}}Orchard{{% /game %}}.

+Is this particularly high or low?
+It's actually a really tough challenge in game design to calibrate the win rate of a co-operative game.
+If you ask people how often they should win a co-operative game for it to be interesting and challenging, they might say something like 50–50, but in reality people simply don't like losing and would probably be frustrated to play a game where they lose half the time.
+With that in mind, a game the children will lose 32% of the time seems like a desaster in the making. 😅

+A by-product of the simulation is that we can also look at the distribution of game lengths.
+Here's a histogram of the lengths of games of Orchard:

 {{< img src="game_length_original" alt="Histogram over the lengths of games of Orchard" >}}

-TODO
+So the average game last for about 40 rounds, with a standard deviation of about 5.4, i.e., quite a lot of spread.
+The shortest possible game would be losing after rolling 9 ravens in a row – the probability of that is \\( 6^{-9} \approx 0.00001\\% \\) or 1 in 10 million games.
+The shortest possible win would mean rolling the basket 20 times in a row (basket rolls allow you to pick two fruits at once) – which happens in 1 in 3,656,158,440,062,976 games.
+In theory, the game could go on forever if you keep rolling fruits you've already emptied, but honestly, already 40 die rolls without any decisions feels long enough for my taste – in particular when you have to watch a toddler at the same time. 👶

 {{< img src="game_length_first" alt="Histogram over the lengths of games of First Orchard" >}}